D-Roberts/transformers-retrieval-ranking-nli-ECIR2021/README.md

 ## II.
-System for German - English inference.
+System for Portuguese - English inference.
 Disclaimer: For research illustration purposes only.